-Fourthly, the deregulation of labour markets has also undermined the bargaining power of trade unions.
-The flexibility of labour markets has been adopted as an excuse to decrease the unemployment levels, because they tend to be attributable to a rigid labour market and overgenerous welfare states.
-Against this backdrop a majority of measures have been focused on reducing the level and duration of unemployment benefits, decreasing employment protection and decentralising collective and wage bargaining (Stockhammer, 2004).
+Fourthly, the deregulation of labor markets has also undermined the bargaining power of trade unions.
+The flexibility of labor markets has been adopted as an excuse to decrease the unemployment levels, because they tend to be attributable to a rigid labor market and overgenerous welfare states.
+Against this backdrop a majority of measures have been focused on reducing the level and duration of unemployment benefits, decreasing employment protection and decentralising collective and wage bargaining (Stockhammer 2004).

-Fifthly, liberalisation and globalisation have facilitated the relocation of corporations' production from high- to low-wage countries, seeking a reduction in costs and an increase in profits.
-Corporations are becoming 'nomadic', because they are not engrained in any specific country, which tends to decrease their feeling of responsibility towards local communities, employees and other stakeholders (Zamagni, 2003).
-This phenomenon has increased the competition among workers through the 'threat effect' of corporations, because the utilisation of outsourcing and the relocation of production to low-wage countries reduce the power of trade unions, as they are predominantly organized at the national level (Hein, 2012).
-As this delocalisation is more notorious in the case of manufacturing corporations, the consequence has been the replacement of jobs in the manufacturing sector (which are normally better paid and more unionized) with jobs in the service sector (which are normally lower paid and less unionized).
-At the same time, liberalisation and globalisation have delineated an increase in multi- and transnational corporations, in which labour's position is weaker than in national corporations.
+Fifthly, liberalization and globalization have facilitated the relocation of corporations' production from high- to low-wage countries, seeking a reduction in costs and an increase in profits.
+Corporations are becoming 'nomadic', because they are not engrained in any specific country, which tends to decrease their feeling of responsibility towards local communities, employees and other stakeholders (Zamagni 2003).
+This phenomenon has increased the competition among workers through the 'threat effect' of corporations, because the utilization of outsourcing and the relocation of production to low-wage countries reduce the power of trade unions, as they are predominantly organized at the national level (Hein 2012 and 2015).
+As this delocalization is more notorious in the case of manufacturing corporations, the consequence has been the replacement of jobs in the manufacturing sector (which are normally better paid and more unionized) with jobs in the service sector (which are normally lower paid and less unionized).
+At the same time, liberalization and globalization have delineated an increase in multi- and transnational corporations, in which labor's position is weaker than in national corporations.

-Despite the growing body of theoretical work on the relationship between financialisation and the fall in the labour share, there are few empirical studies on the subject (Peralta and Escalonilla, 2011; Dünhaupt, 2011 and 2013a; Alvarez, 2015; and Köhler et al., 2016).
-Nonetheless, we can identify in the literature some empirical studies estimating labour share equations for several countries to conduct an econometric analysis of financialisation's impact on the labour share.
+Despite the growing body of theoretical work on the relationship between financialization and neoliberalism and the fall in the labor share, there are few empirical studies on the subject (Peralta and Escalonilla 2011; Dünhaupt 2011 and 2013a; Alvarez 2015; and Köhler et al. 2018).
+Nonetheless, we can identify in the literature some empirical studies estimating labor share equations for several countries to conduct an econometric analysis of financialization's and neoliberalism's impact on the labor share.
 Most of these studies find it to be harmful.

-Stockhammer (2009 and 2017), Kristal (2010), Peralta and Escalonilla (2011), Dünhaupt (2013a) Lin and Tomaskovic-Devey (2013), Alvarez (2015), Köhler et al. (2016) and Barradas and Lagoa (2017) are good examples of econometric studies on this matter.
-However, they do not study directly all three aforementioned channels related to the influence of financialisation on the labour share.
-By incorporating only some channels into their estimates, they do not assess correctly and completely the effects of financialisation on the labour share.
-Köhler et al. (2016) argue that these papers are typically centred on a single aspect of financialisation but that they also do not include in their estimates any variables linked with the first channel.
+Stockhammer (2009 and 2017), Kristal (2010), Peralta and Escalonilla (2011), Dünhaupt (2013a) Lin and Tomaskovic-Devey (2013), Alvarez (2015), Barradas and Lagoa (2017) and Köhler et al. (2018) are good examples of econometric studies on this matter.
+However, they do not study directly all three aforementioned channels related to the influence of financialization and neoliberalism on the labor share.
+By incorporating only some channels into their estimates, they do not assess correctly and completely the effects of financialization and neoliberalism on the labor share.
+Köhler et al. (2018) argue that these papers are typically centred on a single aspect of financialization and/or neoliberalism but that they also do not include in their estimates any variables linked with the first channel.
 The study by Barradas and Lagoa (2017) is the only exception, but it focuses only on Portugal.
 They perform a time series econometric analysis from 1978 and 2012 using an autoregressive distributed lag model.
-Their results show that financialisation has exerted an influence on the evolution of the Portuguese labour share, notably through channels linked with the general government activity and trade unions.
+Their results show that financialization and neoliberalism has exerted an influence on the evolution of the Portuguese labor share, notably through channels linked with the general government activity and trade unions.